Civil-Service-Human-Resources/csl-service/README.md

 ### REST Endpoints:

-* A postman collection is [available here](docs/csl-service.postman_collection.json) for the following:
+* A postman collection is available in [docs/csl-service.postman_collection.json file](docs/csl-service.postman_collection.json) for the following:

   * Generating oAuth2.0 token using identity-service.
   * Actuator Endpoints.